Eastern Mediterranean conifer–sclerophyllous–broadleaf forests: Geography

-– western Syria, Palestine, Lebanon, and the Jordanian Highlands.
+– western Syria, Israel, Palestine, Lebanon, and the Jordanian Highlands.
 The Druze Mountains in central Syria are an outlier.
 Isolated mountaintop pockets (Jabal al-Lawz, etc.) are found in the Midian Mountains and Hijaz Mountains of northwestern Saudi Arabia.

 The ecoregion is bounded by forest ecoregions to the north in Anatolia, and deserts to the east and south.
 The ecoregion covers coastal plains, low mountains, and interior plateaus.
 The higher elevations in the Taurus Mountains to the north, and the Syrian Coastal Mountains, Lebanon Mountains, and Anti-Lebanon Mountains which run parallel to the Eastern Mediterranean coast, are in the Southern Anatolian montane conifer and deciduous forests ecoregion.

-Several large cities are in the ecoregion, including Adana, Gaziantep, Antalya, and Mersin in Turkey; Aleppo, Homs, Hama, and Latakia in Syria; Beirut and Tripoli in Lebanon; Tel Aviv, Jerusalem, and Haifa in Israel; Gaza, Hebron and Nablus in Palestinian territories; and Amman in Jordan.
+Several large cities are in the ecoregion, including Adana, Gaziantep, Antalya, and Mersin in Turkey; Aleppo, Homs, Hama, and Latakia in Syria; Beirut and Tripoli in Lebanon; Tel Aviv, Jerusalem, and Haifa in Israel; Hebron and Nablus in Palestine; and Amman in Jordan.

 Climate

 The ecoregion has a Mediterranean climate, with a mild, rainy winter and hot dry summer.
 Rainfall varies across the ecoregion.
 It is generally higher on coastal-facing slopes, ranging from 1,000-1,250 mm annually near Antalya to 650-850 mm in Mersin, Adana, Iskendurun, and coastal Syria and Lebanon.
-Rainfall is lowest in the eastern and southernmost parts of the ecoregion, with less than 450 mm annually in eastern Anatolia, the interior of Syria, southern Israel and Palestinian territories, and the Jordanian Highlands.
+Rainfall is lowest in the eastern and southernmost parts of the ecoregion, with less than 450 mm annually in eastern Anatolia, the interior of Syria, southern Israel and Palestine, and the Jordanian Highlands.